SquirrelGrip/quotes/README.md

 * Write the bare minimum to make that test pass.

 # Observations
+* Reliability always trumps Performance...If you cannot finish the race, it doesn't really matter how fast you are.
 * When someone, who has never done TDD before, writes their first failing test and they run it and see it fail, they feel a sense of horror.
 A seasoned TDDer gets used to that feeling and embraces it.
 * Does every exception need a message?
 Exception messages are there to provide more information to the user or because the exception itself is vague and/or ambiguous.
 The name (or type) of the Exception should be enought to determine what went wrong.
 If there are any further details that can be passed to the Exception should be.
 A useful message should be constructed from the information and that should be the only place the message is created.
 ** Consider Internationalisation excercise to translate all error message...if all the possible messages are created inside the Exception itself.